-API Reference: Inline Trace Plugin
+API Reference: Inline trace plugin

 apollo-federation-include-trace: ftv1.

-extensions (see Options for more details).
-Apollo Server inspects whether or not the schema it is serving includes a field

-_Service.sdl: String! (as well as its former, nullable version from Federation v1:

-_Service.sdl: String) to determine if it is a federated subgraph.
+_Service.sdl: String.)
 You typically do not have to install this plugin yourself; you only need to do so if you want to provide non-default configuration.

+If you want to configure this plugin (or if you want to use it in a graph that is not a federated subgraph), import it from the

 plugins array: